AlexStariy91/AlarmIos/README.md

 # AlarmIos
 Alarm for iOS
-Has almost the same UI as Apple built-in alarm.
+Has almost the same UI as Apple's built-in alarm.
 Alarm firing based on local notifications.

-- Add, Delete, Edit one shot or repeating alarm.
+- Add, Delete, Edit one-shot or repeating alarm.
 - Snooze
-- Choose local ringtone for alarm
+- Choose a local ringtone for the alarm

-If phone in "Do not disturb" mode, there will be no sound.
+If the phone is in "Do not disturb" mode, there will be no sound.

-Notification sound have a maximum duration of 30 seconds.
+Notification sounds have a maximum duration of 30 seconds.